Undergraduate Course: Automated Reasoning (INFR09042)

 |Summary||The overall aim of the course is to describe how reasoning can be modelled using computers.
 Its more specific aim is to provide a route into more advanced uses of theorem proving in order to solve problems in mathematics and formal verification.

 Major emphases are on: how knowledge can be represented using propositional, first-order and higher-order logic; how these representations can be used as the basis for reasoning, and how these reasoning processes can be guided to a successful conclusion through a variety of means ranging from fully-automated to interactive ones.
-Students will develop a thorough understanding of modern, interactive theorem proving via lectures, tutorials and an assignment.
+Students will develop a thorough understanding of modern, interactive theorem proving via lectures and a practical assignment.

 The course starts with an introduction to higher order logic, theorem provers and, more specifically, Isabelle/HOL.
 This will set the context for the rest of the course in which Isabelle will be the framework for getting hands-on experience about the application of various theoretical concepts.

-Through the lectures and tutorials that incorporate practical exercises the students will gain the skills needed to get started with Isabelle and progress to more complex concepts involving both representation and reasoning.
+Through the lectures and weekly exercises that incorporate practical aspects the students will gain the skills needed to get started with Isabelle and progress to more complex concepts involving both representation and reasoning.

 The second part will look at representation/modelling of concepts in (higher order) logic in details.
 Axiomatic versus conservative extensions of theories will be covered and mechanisms such as Isabelle locales will be introduced and used.
 Recursive definitions and inductive notions will be covered too.